dmikushin/singularity_rootless/README.md

 1. Replacement `sudo` executable, which allows any command to ignore `chown()` errors
 2. Modified `dnf` executable, which ignores the root priviledged checking

+Use with care, as the rootless mode naturally allows any modification to the critical system files.

 ## Building